WilmerU7899/github-tutorial/README.md

 ---
 ## Workflow & Commands

-`git init`  Initialize git in our directory (now we call it repository) for version control - only do this in the beginning.
+`git init` - Initializes git in our directory (now we call it repository) for version control - only do this in the beginning.
 * While using `git init` keep in mind:
     * To do it in the directory you want to turn into repository
     * **NEVER TO DO IT IN ROOT DIRECTORY**

-`git status`
+`git status`  -  Optional command to see what files have been edited socne the last commit
 `git add`
 `git commmit`
 `git log`